-Mediastinitis by definition refers to inflammation of the connective tissues and fat within the mediastinum.
+Mediastinitis refers to inflammation of any of the soft tissues within the mediastinum.

-In clinical practice; mediastinitis is generally used to refer to acute mediastinitis, resulting from bacterial infection within the mediastinum.
+In clinical practice, mediastinitis is generally used to refer to acute mediastinitis, resulting from bacterial infection within the mediastinum.
 This is considered a serious and potentially life-threatening condition.
-Chronic mediastinitis (fibrosing mediastinitis) is a condition with a varied etiology which includes; idiopathic, immune-mediated, or infective (e.g. tuberculosis).

 Patients may experience retrosternal pain and exhibit systemic signs such as fever, tachycardia or hypotension.
-Blood results may reveal a raised WCC, neutrophilia and CRP 2,3.
+Blood results may reveal a raised white cell count +/- neutrophilia and elevated C-reactive protein (CRP) 2,3.

 Additional symptoms and signs depend upon the etiology and specific clinical scenario.